Abraham-newbie/Predicting_Crime_From_Space/README.md

 ## Additional Notes

-The replication is conducted using R. Additional functions required to plot the graphs can be found in the auxiliary folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/auxiliary) and plots/graphs which cannot be directly reproduced due to constraints of CI or github (e.g 3-d plots,dynamic plots) can be found in the files folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/Figures).
+This project is conducted using Python.
+Additional functions required to plot the graphs can be found in the auxiliary folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/auxiliary) and plots/graphs which cannot be directly built due to constraints of CI or github (e.g 3-d plots,dynamic plots) can be found in the files folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/Figures).

 The geo-spatial crime data can be downloaded [here](https://www.portlandoregon.gov/police/71978), and the call for service data can be downloaded here. [here](https://www.portlandoregon.gov/police/76454)